In Depth Baby Product Reviews Led by a Pediatrician

 The Graco Extend2Fit 3 in 1 is one of our favorite convertible car seats.
 It has a very reasonable price tag (it is often on sale) and one of the highest crash test analysis results in the convertible lineup.
 This Graco is comfortable, with supportive padding that decreases pressure points and a headrest suitable for road trip napping.
 Our tot tester said, “I could totally nap in this seat.

-This option isn't as easy to install using either method as the Graco 4Ever DLX, but it isn't challenging compared to lower-ranking contenders.
-It also isn't as easy to use as those with slightly more thoughtful designs like the Nuna RAVA.
-However, overall, we think it is a great all-around choice for many families, offering enough to keep both parents and toddlers pleased.
+This option isn't as easy to install using either method as the Graco 4Ever DLX or the Chicco Fit360, but it isn't challenging compared to lower-ranking contenders.
+It also isn't as easy to use as those with slightly more thoughtful designs like the Nuna RAVA or Chicco Fit360.
+Overall, we think the Extend2Fit is a great all-around choice for many families, offering enough to keep both parents and toddlers pleased.

 Read more: Graco Extend2Fit 3 in 1 review